dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 #### Localizing numbers

-Let's now obtain a `java.text.NumberFormat` for an explicit or the default `Locale`, and use that for formatting and parsing.
+Let's now obtain a `java.text.NumberFormat` for an explicit `Locale` or for the default `Locale`, and use that for formatting and parsing.

 Abstract class `NumberFormat` has pairs of static methods (one taking a `Locale` and one using the default `Locale`) for formatting/parsing numbers, currencies, percentages etc. For example: